What is a 12AX7 tube?

 Since different types of equipment had different requirements, several versions of 12AX7 were created.
 The designations you often see are 7025, 12AX7A, 12AX7W, CV4004, ECC83, and ECC803.

-Initially, the 12AX7A tube had a controlled heater warm-up for use in a series filament circuit.
+Initially, the 12AX7A tube (with "A" suffix) had a controlled heater warm-up for use in a series filament circuit.

 Series filament was a cost-saving technique used in cheap tube radios.
 It does not apply to modern tube gear.